<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 4.)
 Am I good fit for the Day Camp?

-1 camp, the Barn Day Camp (BDC), is a day camp that serves campers ages 4-10.
+One camp, the Barn Day Camp (BDC), is a day camp that serves campers ages 4-10.
 Staff who work at the BDC typically live off-site or at one of our other camps nearby.
 Staff pack their lunch at their home camp and then walk or take a shuttle to work each day.
 Day camp staff have Saturdays off and Sunday work at their home camp.

 The BDC serves younger camper, so enjoying working with that age group is a must!
 Campers do many similar activities as the overnight camps, including an overnight.
-It’s not necessarily easier, but you do work different hours, including chores for your home camp.
+It’s not necessarily harder or easier, but you do work different hours, including chores for your home camp.

 5.)
 Am I good fit for Overnight Camps?